Updated: September 16, 2019

 Group Sales Volume Bonus

-This is essentially a continuation of the previous income stream, but it takes effect from 101 PV onwards.
+The Group Sales Volume bonus (GSV) is essentially a continuation of the previous income stream.
+But it takes effect from 101 PV onwards.

-There are seven ranks within SeneGence but you can essentially break these down into “Crown Princesses and Queens”.
+There are seven ranks within SeneGence, which can be broken down into “Crown Princesses and Queens” ranks.

 Crown Princesses and Queens enjoy traveling the world as International SeneGence®Trainers, driving brand new company cars, receiving company-wide recognition, and of course generous commission earnings and high-end jewelry gifts.